 D. Introduction of the deregulation for Fintech lenders to apply for credit scores of individuals to Joint Credit Information Center (JCIC)

-1. Joint Credit Information Center (JCIC) is the only institution that provides credit reports to different financial institutions.
-It collects credit reports of individuals and corporations and gives credit scores to individuals and corporations to build national database of such information that provides credit records and financial information about individuals and corporations for the inquiries of its member institutions.
+1. The Joint Credit Information Center (JCIC) is the only institution that provides credit reports to different financial institutions.
+It collects credit reports of individuals and corporations and gives credit scores to individuals and corporations to build a national database of such information that provides credit records and financial information about individuals and corporations for the enquiry of its member institutions.

 2. In order to improve customer experience and quality of financial services, the JCIC launched the service for Fintech businesses to access JCIC credit data on March 31, 2022 and has allowed Fintech lenders meeting specific criteria to apply for the service.
 Currently, the service is available for the following parties: